ndixUR/mdlops/readme_MDLOps.txt

  4: For binary models you must have the .MDL and .MDX
     in the same directory

- 5: For importing models with skin mesh into binary format
+ 5: For importing models that have supermodels, the super model or
     the original model must be in the same directory as model being imported.
-See below for more info.
+Super model is better.

+ 6: Running uncompiled version requires perl 5.12+ and JSON package from CPAN.

 -------------------
 --<< GUI usage >>--